Compassionate Insurance-Based Depression Treatment

 Medication Management

 Antidepressant medications can significantly alleviate depression symptoms by modifying the brain's chemical balance.
-These medications are non-addictive and while they may not stimulate those without depression, they offer relief to those experiencing this mental health condition.
+These medications are non-addictive, and while they may not stimulate those without depression, they offer relief to those experiencing this mental health condition.

-By raising glutamate levels, Spravato promotes the development of new neural pathways, enhancing the brain's communication network.
+Spravato® targets a different receptor in the brain, the NMDA receptor, to heighten glutamate levels.
+By raising glutamate levels, Spravato® promotes the development of new neural pathways, enhancing the brain's communication network.
 This decreases symptoms such as persistent negative thoughts, cognitive impairments, and feelings of despair.

-In instances of severe depression or when conventional therapies are ineffective, advanced techniques, such as Transcranial Magnetic Stimulation (TMS) may be used.
+There are instances of severe depression or when conventional therapies are ineffective.
+However, we have experience working with advanced techniques, such as transcranial magnetic stimulation (TMS), to help our patients.

 Treatment for Depression with Elevate Psychiatry

-2024 All Rights Reserved
+2025 All Rights Reserved

 |